 Text to 9-1-1 is a statewide initiative that allows citizens an alternate solution for requesting emergency help.
 Sumter county is one of the 51 Florida counties that has an operational Text to 9-1-1 system in place.
-However, because voice calls to 911 provide more information to 911 call centers, you should always make a voice call to 911 during an emergency whenever possible.
+However, you should always make a voice call to 911 during an emergency whenever possible.

 Things to remember when using Text to 9-1-1:

 > Detailed Location Be as specific as possible as to where you are (including city).